Epson PowerLite Pro G5150 Bruksanvisning

 Playing Sound Through the Projector

-You can play sound through the projectors speaker system or attach
+You can play sound through the projector’s speaker system or attach

 an external speaker system.